 - Test the mask: Stand in a shallow area of the water and slowly lower your face into the water.
 Take a couple of breaths to get the feel for it and make any necessary adjustments to the mask.

 - Begin snorkeling: Once you are comfortable with your breathing and the fit of the mask, lower yourself into the water and start snorkeling.

 These are not for everyone

-Full face snorkel masks aren't for everyone, just like a traditional mask and snorkel isn't for everyone.
-And that's okay.
-There's a multitude of reasons why these work for some people and not for others.
-Sometimes it just comes down to personal preference.
+It's important to remember that full face snorkel masks are not for everyone, just like traditional masks and snorkels.
+There may be a variety of reasons why these masks work better for some people and not as well for others.
+It may simply come down to personal preference.

 My personal experience

 As a parent, I can understand the challenges of finding the right snorkeling equipment for a child with autism.

 My own son struggled with the feeling of water running down his face and was never able to adjust to using a traditional mouth snorkel tube.
 However, he loved swimming and it was a source of joy and comfort for him.
 When I discovered full face snorkel masks, I was hopeful that it would allow him to enjoy snorkeling more comfortably.
 And I was right!